 What is Liverpool John Moores University’s reputation?

-Research has long been a point of pride for LJMU, which submitted work from more than 600 academic staff in the latest Research Excellence Framework (REF 2021).
-Nearly three quarters (73.1 per cent) of the submission was rated world-leading or internationally excellent.
-Astrophysics; sport and exercise sciences; engineering; and English produced some of the best results.
-But against stronger gains at other universities LJMU lost nine places in our research quality index, where it now sits at 76=.
+Research is a point of pride for LJMU, which submitted work from more than 600 academic staff in the latest Research Excellence Framework (REF 2021).
+Of the submission, 73.1 per cent was rated world-leading or internationally excellent.
+Astrophysics, sport and exercise sciences, and engineering produced some of the best results.
+Among its areas of expertise is the Football Exchange at the School of Sport and Exercise Sciences, which engages in research with clubs and governing bodies.

 What degree courses have been discontinued and what new courses are available?